alexandrpaul/ost-ines/README.md

 Proceed with the **osTicket** setup via a web browser.
 Once configuration is complete, click **Install Now** to finalize the installation.

 ![Screenshot](https://github.com/alexandrpaul/ost-pni/blob/9a9a2903f2c890fe6c027e06c4e96336ff088927/Screenshots/img7.png)

+<h2> Final Thoughts </h2>

+<p> Completing this implementation provided hands-on experience managing a Windows-based web application stack in a controlled environment.
+The work reinforced practical skills in IIS configuration, dependency and runtime management, database setup and security, and application deployment using industry-standard tools.
+Configuring PHP extensions, managing file permissions, and completing web-based installation workflows emphasized attention to detail and operational readiness.
+Overall, the experience strengthened foundational skills in web server administration and application support, directly aligning with real-world enterprise IT and help desk responsibilities. </p>